Easy Dog Fence Jumping Solutions (That Actually Work)

 While there are commercial coyote rollers on the market you can purchase, you can also easily make your own with just a few supplies.
 Here’s a link to how to create and install your own coyote roller.

-This option can be a bit pricy depending on what products you select.
-However, if you only install a second fence in your problem jumping area it might be within your budget.
+This option can be a bit pricey depending on what products you select.
+However, if you only install a second fence in your problem jumping area, it might be within your budget.
 The idea with a secondary fence is that you install another fence 2-3′ in front of your existing one.

 Additionally, this new fence can be shorter and more decorative than your current fence, which may be more cost-effective.
 I’ve seen these secondary fences even created with pallets, which would be really inexpensive.